Skip to main content

 It may be challenging to pinpoint a dual diagnosis due to the various symptoms attached to a single disorder.
 However, general warning signs can point out the possibility of dual diagnosis.
 Here are some of them:

-• apparent neglect of one’s health and personal hygiene.
+• Apparent neglect of one’s health and personal hygiene.

 • Loss of focus in managing everyday tasks.